Anthony Kohlmann: New York

 Kohlmann determined that St. Peter's was inadequate to serve the entire Catholic population of New York City.
 He began establishing a new church that would serve as the cathedral of the diocese.
-He purchased land on what were then the outskirts of New York City, among farmland and on the edge of the wilderness.
+He purchased land on what were then the outskirts of New York City, adjoining farmland at the edge of the city.
 The cornerstone of the St. Patrick's Old Cathedral was laid on June 8, 1809.
 He oversaw its completion and gave it the name of St. Patrick.
 In 1809, he became the cathedral's first pastor, alongside Fenwick.
 Upon its completion, Old St. Patrick's became the largest and most ornate church in New York State.
 By this time, Cooncanen still had not yet arrived from Europe, delayed by the Napoleonic Wars.
 Therefore, on October 11 of that year, upon Bishop Concanen's request, John Carroll named Kohlmann the first vicar general of the Diocese of New York.

 In 1809, in the course of their pastoral duties, Kohlmann and Fenwick were called to the deathbed of the American revolutionary and avowed atheist Thomas Paine, who hoped that the priests would be able to heal him.
 When they attempted to persuade him to disavow his atheist beliefs, Paine became enraged and expelled them from his house.
 In 1810, Bishop Concanen died in Naples, having never reached his diocese in America.
 Therefore, Kohlmann was made apostolic administrator of the diocese.
 When it appeared that Concanen's successor, John Connolly, would arrive in the United States, Kohlmann was recalled to Maryland in January 1815.
 He was succeeded by Fenwick as vicar general and administrator of New York and pastor of St. Peter's Church.